 In instances where project conditions are determined to constitute a PHH by the Commissioner of the Department in consultation with the Commissioner of the Department of Health, the project will receive funding priority over other projects on the Priority List.
 The review procedure involves a survey of the extent of wastewater problems such as: incidences of sewage-borne disease, contaminated wells, and homes or buildings with sewage back up.
-Details of the PHH procedure are available in the FFY96 PS document and are incorporated in the FFY2006 PS document by reference.
+Details of the PHH procedure are available in the FFY96 PS document and are incorporated in the FFY2007 PS document by reference.
 Copies of the FFY96 PS document may be requested by calling the Bureau of Program Development and Technical Services at (609) 292-3859.

-The Department recognizes that, at times, environmental infrastructure emergencies may occur endangering public health and welfare and may result in substantial environmental damage.
-Such circumstances require an immediate response for which a complete technical and environmental review in advance of the required corrective action is not feasible.
+The Department recognizes that environmental infrastructure emergencies may occur that endanger public health and welfare and can result in substantial environmental damage.
+Such circumstances require an immediate response for which a complete technical and environmental review in advance of construction is not possible.
 On July 15, 2005, the Department issued a generic Environmental Decision Document for environmental emergency response projects and on January 3, 2006, amendments to the program's rules at N.J.A.C.
-7:22 were adopted to enable the EIFP to provide funding for addressing certain emergency situations.
+7:22 were adopted to allow the EIFP to fund certain emergency projects.
 The generic EDD and the rule changes identify the specific types of projects and conditions that must exist to qualify under the emergency project provisions of the Financing Program.
 With the EDD and the rules as guidelines, the Department has developed a process to respond rapidly when emergencies occur, obtain basic project information, make an eligibility determination and issue a preaward approval so that owners/operators can undertake the needed repairs and maintain eligibility for those expenditures through the EIFP.
+For ranking purposes, projects that qualify as emergency projects will receive funding priority over all other projects on the Project Priority List.